-At the birth of a child, the Aqiqah is performed as part of the Sunnah of the Prophet Muhammad (peace be upon him).
-It involves the sacrifice of livestock; such as goats and sheep.
+At the birth of a child, the Aqiqah (Akika) is performed as part of the Sunnah of the Prophet Muhammad (peace be upon him) and is a virtuous act in Islam.
+It involves the sacrifice of livestock, such as goats and sheep.
 It usually takes place on the seventh day after a baby’s birth.
 However, there’s nothing wrong with doing it at a later time.

 The sacrifice is then divided between the family members who are carrying out the sacrifice.
 It’s then handed out to the poor and needy.